 In April 2009, the FASB issued FSP FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments", which expands the fair value disclosure requirements of SFAS 107, "Disclosures about Fair Value of Financial Instruments", to include interim periods, and amends APB Opinion No. 28, "Interim Financial Reporting", to require these disclosures in summarized financial information in interim reporting periods.
-The FSP is effective for interim periods ending after June 15, 2009, with early adoption permitted under certain circumstances.
-The adoption of the FSP is not expected to have a material effect on the Company's financial statements.
+The FSP became effective for interim periods ending after June 15, 2009 and, other than the enhanced disclosure requirements, did not have a material effect on the Company's consolidated financial statements.